One of the most common questions I get from potential authors is:

 Jonathan Siegel wanted to raise his visibility and profile in the tech and startup scene, get speaking gigs, and generate deal flow.
 To do that, he had to reach tech entrepreneurs and investors.
 He did that by writing The San Francisco Fallacy: The Ten Fallacies That Make Founders Fail, which recounts Jonathan’s experiences building and selling a dozen software companies.

-Check the Answers against Each Other to Make Sure They Work
+Check the Answers Against Each Other to Make Sure They Work

 Once you answer the three questions, the key is to check each of the three against each other.
 If you don’t have anything relevant to say to the audience you need to reach, then you need to re-examine your book objectives to reach an audience you can help.

-Or if your objectives are so broad they require you to reach an audience that is not within your grasp, you need to narrow them down to something smaller so you can find an audience you can actually reach.
+Or, if your objectives are so broad they require you to reach an audience that is not within your grasp, you need to narrow them down to something smaller, so you can find an audience you can actually reach.

-Everything ties in together.
+Everything ties in together and is connected:

 The objectives lead to the audience.